SymmetricChaos/SimpleCAS/README.md

 72697680
 ```

-Because there are only finitely many polynomials of each degree for any given modulus it is possible to list all of them with `all_zpolys` or just the ones with leading coefficient 1 with `all_monic_zpolys`.
+Because there are only finitely many polynomials of a given degree for any given modulus it is possible to list all of them with `all_zpolys` or just the ones with leading coefficient 1 with `all_monic_zpolys`.
+For instance all the monic polynomials over Z/3Z with degree two or less can be printed like this.

 ```
 for poly in all_monic_polys(3):